avalon60/OraTAPI/README.md

 bin/ora_tapi.sh -To HR -t employees,departments -c dev_db -a cbostock
 ```
 #### More Advanced Example
-Here we want to override the default target schemas for the packages, views and triggers:
+Here we want to override the default target schemas for the packages, views, and triggers:
 ```bash
 bin/ora_tapi.sh -To HR -t employees,departments -c dev_db -a cbostock -po logic -to core -vo logic
 ```